slsa-framework/slsa/spec/predicates/provenance.md

 <a id="builder"></a>
 `builder` _object, required_

-> Identifies the entity that executed the build steps, which is trusted to have
+> Identifies the entity that executed the recipe, which is trusted to have
-> performed the operation correctly and populated this provenance.
+> correctly performed the operation and populated this provenance.
 >
-> The identity MUST reflect the entire trust base that could influence the
+> The identity MUST reflect the trust base that consumers care about.
+How
-> build.
-For example, [GitHub Actions] supports both GitHub-hosted runners,
+> detailed to be is a judgement call.
+For example, [GitHub Actions] supports
-> where the entire builder is under GitHub's control, and self-hosted runners,
-> where users provide their own runner.
-In this case, GitHub-hosted runnner is
+> both GitHub-hosted runners and self-hosted runners.
+The GitHub-hosted runner
+> might be a single identity because, it's all GitHub from the consumer's
-> one identity while each self-hosted runner is its own identity.
+> perspective.
+Meanwhile, each self-hosted runner might have its own identity
+> because not all runners are trusted by all consumers.
 >
-> Verifiers MUST only accept specific builders from specific signers.
+> Consumers MUST accept only specific (signer, builder) pairs.
+For example, the
+> "GitHub" can sign provenance for the "GitHub Actions" builder, and "Google"
+> can sign provenance for the "Google Cloud Build" builder, but "GitHub" cannot
+> sign for the "Google Cloud Build" builder.
 >
 > Design rationale: The builder is distinct from the signer because one signer
 > may generate attestations for more than one builder, as in the GitHub Actions